 Rank 5, Stewardship: Your constant tending to the land increases its hunting bounty.
 For each active character with Stewardship, the hunting bounty is increased by one.
 You may also submit a task to learn the hunting Bounty and how much hunting Exploitation has happened during that Action Cycle, but not by who.

 You may also use your extensive knowledge to harvest from Rare Nodes.
-Rare nodes may have Fine Furs, Prime Meats, or more unusual materials.
+Rare nodes may have Fine Furs, Bear Hide, Prime Meats, Cashmere or more unusual materials.
 In addition, as an Action you may seek out ecological lynchpins, spending the Hunting Bounty, thus reducing it by one, in order to create a Rare Node that will be placed in the world as staff is able.
 This Rare Node will only appear for the current Event, so it is important to take advantage of this opportunity.

 Farming is the lynchpin of the Throne, the method by which everyone is fed and clothed.
 Farmers are able to gather Meat and Vegetables for food and Hemp and Wool for textiles to feed and clothe their settlement.
 Farmers work close to the community where their crops and animals are kept safe.
 A good farmer keeps an eye open while their working and might be the first one to see a threat approaching their community, but in quieter times they work diligently to gather what the community needs to survive and thrive.